Macadamia tetraphylla: Cultivation

+Production

 It has been introduced to Mexico where it has done well in the states of Michoacán and Jalisco and has become an important export crop.

 Hawaii is the largest exporter of this crop worldwide.

 Both species of macadamia have not done well in the pure tropics, with no fully successful plantations less than 15 degrees from the equator.
 Major plantations in Costa Rica, at 10 degrees north, are said to produce much less than in Hawaii at 19 to 22 degrees north, in one case 20% the production.
 Plantations in Guatemala at 15 degrees north are successful.
 However, individual seedling trees have produced well in the pure tropics and need to be selected.
 One grower noted that M. integrifolia flowers in Costa Rica have no aroma, leading to low and erratic pollination.

+Sugar content

 The species has a higher sugar content than M. integrifolia, leading to problems of burning when baked in cookies and other desserts, thus most commercial macadamias are from M. integrifolia to assure conformity of roasting and baking results.
 Many M. tetraphylla or hybrids of tetraphylla and integrifolia are grown in home orchards.
 The higher sugar content of M. tetraphylla is preferred by some, especially for eating raw.